-The clinician with overall clinical responsibility for LloydsPharmacy Online Doctor is Dr Kieran Seyan.
+The person with overall clinical responsibility for LloydsPharmacy Online Doctor is Dr Kieran Seyan.
 Dr Seyan is a UK registered General Practitioner.
 He oversees our team of clinicians (comprising doctors and independent prescribing pharmacists) who manage Online Doctor patients.

 You can write to Dr Kieran Seyan at:

 50-54 Wigmore Street